ethereum/ethereum-org-website/public/content/developers/docs/transactions/index.md

 ### Smart contract interactions {#smart-contract-interactions}

-Gas is required for any transaction that alters the state of a smart contract.
+Gas is required for any transaction that involves a smart contract.

 Therefore, calling a [`view`](https://docs.soliditylang.org/en/latest/contracts.html#view-functions) or [`pure`](https://docs.soliditylang.org/en/latest/contracts.html#pure-functions) function from an EOA will not require any gas.
 The underlying RPC call for this scenario is [`eth_call`](/developers/docs/apis/json-rpc#eth_call)